-Intuitively, we assume that each local domain server is able to derive a shared symmetric key with a remote server via a non-interactive key derivation scheme.
+Intuitively, we assume that each local domain server is able to derive a shared symmetric key with a remote server via a noninteractive key derivation scheme.
 This can be achieved if, for example, the server's long-term public key is of the form of a Diffie-Hellman component g^{sk} , where sk is the corresponding secret key.
 This is so since we can simply compute a common secret key, which is a Diffie-Hellman key, based on the local server's secret key and the remote server's public key.
-In the case of S_A and S_B , the Diffie-Hellman key will be of the form $g^{sk_S_A sk_S_B}$.
-The secret key shared between the two servers will then be used to derive a pre-session key for the clients, such that the latter can use the pre-session key to further exchange and establish a session key using a 2SAKE.
+In the case of S_A and S_B , the Diffie-Hellman key will be of the form $g^{sk{S_A}sk{S_B}}$.
+The secret key shared between the two servers will then be used to derive a presession key for the clients, such that the latter can use the presession key to further exchange and establish a session key using a 2SAKE.
 Our protocol is illustrated in Figure 4.

-The domain servers S_A and S_B first use a non-interactive key derivation scheme to generate a long-term shared key lsk{S_A,S_B} .
-This key is then used to generate a short-term pre-session key ssk{S_A,S_B} based on the session specific data $(id_A, epk_A, id_B, epk_B)$.
+The domain servers S_A and S_B first use a noninteractive key derivation scheme to generate a long-term shared key lsk{S_A,S_B} .
+This key is then used to generate a short-term presession key ssk{S_A,S_B} based on the session-specific data (id_A,epk_A,id_B,epk_B) .
+After the establishment of a local session key ssk{A,S_A} in M3, the client A and the

 After the establishment of a local session key ssk{A,S_A} in M3, the client A and the domain server S_A use a key derivation function to generate two sub-keys ssk{A,S_A}^0 and ssk{A,S_A}^1 .
-The former sub-key is used as a MAC key in M4 to let A deliver the session specific data to S_A , while the latter is used as an encryption key in M5 to let S_A securely deliver the pre-session key ssk{S_A,S_B} to A. The same procedures are also performed between B and S_B .
-This way, A and B will both obtain the pre-session key ssk{S_A,S_B} at the end of step M5.
-Finally, in M6, A and B use the shared pre-session key to execute a MAC-based 2SAKE protocol.
-A good example of a MAC-based 2SAKE is the REKEY protocol of [15].
+The former sub-key is used as a MAC key in M4 to let A deliver the session-specific data to S_A , while the latter is used as an encryption key in M5 to let S_A securely deliver the pre-session key ssk{S_A,S_B} to S_A .
+The same procedures are also performed between S_A and S_A and S_A will both obtain the pre-session key ssk{S_A,S_B} at the end of step S_A .
+Finally, in S_A and S_A use the shared pre-session key to execute a MAC-based 2SAKE protocol.
+A good example of a MAC-based 2SAKE is the REKEY protocol of Canetti and Krawczyk [2001].

 Alternative.
-Here we briefly sketch another example of 4PAKE that aims to optimise the implementation cost of the above 4PAKEv3 protocol.
+Here we briefly sketch another example of 4PAKE that aims to optimise the implementation cost of the 4PAKEv3 protocol.
 The core idea is that we now construct a 4PAKE protocol from 2PAKE as the only building block.
 That is, 2PAKE is used not only between the client and the domain server, but also between the two clients.
 Our motivation for doing this is that implementing a single protocol is much cheaper than implementing two separate protocols (2PAKE and 2SAKE/2AAKE) in terms of memory space or circuit size, particularly if the protocol runs within a constrained hardware device, for example, smart card and mobile phone.
 Such a protocol is very similar to 4PAKEv3.
-The only difference between the two protocols is that we replace M6 in Figure 4 with $ssk{A,B} \leftarrow 2PAKE(ssk{SA,SB})$, where $ssk{SA,SB}$ is regarded as the "password" shared between clients A and B.
+The only difference between the two protocols is that we replace M6 in Figure 4 with $ssk{A,B} \leftarrow 2PAKE(ssk{S_A,S_B})$, where ssk{S_A,S_B} is regarded as the password shared between clients A and B.